FedericoComoglio/dupiR/README.md

 This package implements a Bayesian approach to infer population sizes from count data.
 The package takes a set of sample counts obtained by sampling fractions of a finite volume containing an homogeneously dispersed population of identical objects and returns the posterior probability distribution of the population size.
 The algorithm makes use of a binomial likelihood and non-conjugate, discrete uniform priors. dupiR can be applied to both sampling with or without replacement.

 I developed dupiR in collaboration with Maurizio Rinaldi (University of Piemonte Orientale).
-This GitHub repository contains a first release of the package and will accommodate subsequent updates.
+This GitHub repository contains stable and devel versions of the package (current version is 1.2).
 We welcome external contributions.

 Feel free to contact us at: